KENKEN0803/croned-twitcasting-recorder-mp4/README.md

 ## **Croned Twicasting Recorder mp4**
 Checks the live status of streamers on twitcasting.tv automatically at scheduled time, and records the live stream if it's available
+If ffmpeg installed, converts the .ts file to .mp4 file.

 ---